JPL-UNLV-CS-2021/nsm/JudgesREADME.md

 pip install -r requirements.txt
 ```

-# 7. Make sure you have a valid QM statechart in the "Downloads\qsm\qsm\autocoder\XML" directory.
+# 7. Make sure you have a valid QM statechart in the "Downloads\nsm\nsm\autocoder\XML" directory.
 (We have supplied a sample statechart.)

 # 8. Create a list of events with time dispatched  > in.txt